Pontine Marshes: Bonifica integrale

 In 1922 also, Benito Mussolini was made prime minister by the king.
 In 1926, the Department of Health undertook a pilot project of the new strategy in the delta of the Tiber River, reclaiming land and creating 45 new homesteads with great success, after which Mussolini climbed aboard.
 At his request to the Director-general of the Department of Health, Alessandro Messea submitted a plan for the Pontine Marshes.
 In 1928, Mussolini brought it before parliament; it became "Mussolini's Law", and began to be implemented in 1929.
 In 1939, at the incorporation ceremony of the last new city, Pomezia, the project was declared complete.

 Beginning in 1930, the bonifica idraulica cleared the scrub forest, constructed a total of 16500 km of checkerboard canals and trenches, dredged rivers, diked their banks, filled depressions, and constructed pumping stations to change the elevation in the canals where necessary.
 The final channel, the Mussolini Canal, empties into the Tyrrhenian Sea near Anzio.
 The project reached a peak in 1933 with 124,000 men employed.
 The previous agrarian population was moved out under protest in the name of progress.
 Workers were interned in camps surrounded by barbed wire.
 The camps were overcrowded, wages were low, hours were long, food was bad, sanitation was poor, healthcare was missing, and medical attention was lacking.
 Workers could quit, however, and turnover was high.
 In 1935, at the completion of the phase, they were all dismissed without notice.
 Many were infected with malaria.

 The government placed about 2,000 families (most from northern Italy) in standardised but carefully varied two-storey country houses of blue stucco with tiled roofs.
 Each settler family was assigned a farmhouse, an oven, a plough and other agricultural tools, a stable, some cows, and several hectares of land, depending on local soil fertility and the size of the family.
 Mussolini used the 10-year operation for propaganda purposes, and was often photographed between workers, shirtless with a shovel in his hand, or threshing wheat at harvest time; these occasions were regularly filmed by the Istituto Luce for inclusion in nationally shown propaganda newsreels.

 The new towns of Littoria (1932, now Latina), Sabaudia (1934), Pontinia (1935), Aprilia (1937), and Pomezia (1939) were founded, side by side with several other small borghi (rural villages).
-The carefully differentiated architecture and urban planning aspects of these towns is striking even today.F.
-Caprotti, "Mussolini's Cities: Internal Colonialism in Italy, 1930–1939", Cambria Press, New Jersey 2007.
+The carefully differentiated architecture and urban planning aspects of these towns is striking even today.